fullstorydev/grpcurl/README.md

 The `grpcurl` tool can operate on a variety of sources for descriptors.
 The descriptors are required, in order for `grpcurl` to understand the RPC schema, translate inputs into the protobuf binary format as well as translate responses from the binary format into text.
-The sections below describe the supported sources and what command-line flags are needed to use them.
+The sections below document the supported sources and what command-line flags are needed to use them.

 ### Server Reflection